open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 For windows users, after finishing installation, start the standalone Grafana server, grafana-server.exe located in the bin folder.
-Then, use the browser to navigate to the default port of grafana `3000`.
-We can confirm the port number with the logs from the command line after starting the grafana server as well.
+Then, use the browser to navigate to the default port of Grafana `3000`.
+We can confirm the port number with the logs from the command line after starting the Grafana server as well.

-And follow the instructions in the grafana getting started [doc](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in) to log in.
+And follow the instructions in the Grafana getting started [doc](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in) to log in.